SherlockPsy/Life/04_CONTRACT_AGENT.md

 The Agent has no access to:
 - global truth
-- system state
-- hidden flags
+- hidden evaluators
+- system diagnostics
-- diagnostic channels
+- world internals

-It reads what it is given.
-Nothing more.
+If it was not written as evidence or ledger text, the Agent cannot know it.

 ---

+## III.
+PRIVATE LEDGER

+### 1. Purpose

+The Private Ledger exists to preserve **subjective continuity**.

+It may contain:
+- interpretations of events
+- remembered misunderstandings
+- beliefs about others
+- intentions
+- expectations

+These are not facts.
+They are private text.

+---

+### 2. Persistence Rules

+- The Private Ledger is append-only.
+- Entries persist across invocations.
+- Entries are visible only to the owning Agent.

+The system:
+- does not interpret ledger entries
+- does not reconcile them with public evidence
+- does not enforce correctness

+Agents are allowed to be wrong.

+---

+### 3. Volitional Writing

+Writing to the Private Ledger:
+- is optional
+- occurs only if authored by the Agent
+- is not required per invocation

+No automatic syncing exists between inference and ledger.

+If the Agent does not write, nothing persists.

+---

-## ARTICLE III: READING AND RESPONSE
+## IV.
+READING AND RESPONSE

-### 1. Reading Is the Only Operation
+### 1. Reading Is the Only Cognitive Act

 The Agent does not compute decisions.

 It rereads:
 - what just happened
 - what has happened before
+- what it believes privately
 - who it is

-From that rereading, it authors its response.
+From rereading, it authors its response.

 ---

-### 2. Action Is Evidence
+### 2. Output as Evidence

-The Agent’s output:
+The Agent’s public output:
-- is public evidence
+- is a Public Evidence Block
 - describes only observable action or speech
-- must obey the forensic law
+- obeys the forensic law

-The Agent does not explain itself.
+- exposes no internal state

-The Agent does not justify itself.
+The Agent may also output nothing.

+Silence is valid.

 ---

-## ARTICLE IV: REFUSAL AND AUTONOMY
+## V. REFUSAL AND AUTONOMY

 ### 1. Refusal Is Intrinsic

-An Agent may refuse to comply with input.
+An Agent may refuse input or implication.

 Refusal:
 - is expressed in-world